effektif/user-docs/docs/process-builder/actions.rst

 Creating the next user task
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is an easy way to create the next User Task in a process, similar to creating transitions above.
+You can easily create the next User Task in a process in the same way you created transitions, above.
 Start by selecting the previous action:

 .. figure:: /_static/images/process-builder/create-tasks/select-task.png